Aliases for CA2 Gene

 GeneCards Summary for CA2 Gene

-CA2 (Carbonic Anhydrase II) is a Protein Coding gene.
-Diseases associated with CA2 include osteopetrosis, autosomal recessive 3, with renal tubular acidosis and autoimmune retinopathy.
-Among its related pathways are Metabolism and Glucose / Energy Metabolism.
-GO annotations related to this gene include carbonate dehydratase activity.
+CA2 (Carbonic Anhydrase 2) is a Protein Coding gene.
+Diseases associated with CA2 include osteopetrosis, autosomal recessive 3, with renal tubular acidosis and osteopetrosis.
+Among its related pathways are Bile secretion and Insulin receptor recycling.
+GO annotations related to this gene include carbonate dehydratase activity and arylesterase activity.
 An important paralog of this gene is CA14.

 UniProtKB/Swiss-Prot for CA2 Gene